SofaPirate/Chrono/README.md

-CHRONO
+Chrono
 =====================
-Chrono library for Arduino or Wiring by Thomas Ouellet Fredericks and Sofian Audry
+Chrono library for Arduino or Wiring by Sofian Audry based on code by Thomas Ouellet Fredericks

 This library facilitates the timing of events.

-INSTALLATION
+Installation
 =====================
 Copy the Chrono folder to your Arduino libraries.